Electrical supply to ships

 Nexigen: towards a carbon-neutral Port

-Nexigen contemplates a global investment of 130 million euros, with a clear goal: the connection of ships to the general electrical network, during berthing in the port (Onshore Power Supply, OPS), which will avoid the use of auxiliary generators.
+Nexigen contemplates a global investment of more than 200 million euros, with a clear goal: the connection of ships to the general electrical network, during berthing in the port (Onshore Power Supply, OPS), which will avoid the use of auxiliary generators.
 Therefore, the emissions of polluting gases from ships during berthing will be eliminated.

 The electrical energy supplied will have certification of 100% renewable origin, so that greenhouse gas emissions will also be reduced.